ClojureBridge/tones/curriculum/01-piano-chords.md

 (piano-chord :e2 :major)
 ```

-Her feeling was quite happy when she evaluated these lines one by one.
+Her feeling was quite happy when she evaluated the function and these lines one by one.

+### [BONUS] change the function to take multiple sets of arguments

 Well, she didn't stop looking at this brand new function
-`piano-chord` since the `chord` takes the third argument,
+`piano-chord` since the `chord` can take the third argument,
-a `inversion` parameter, which is optional.
+an `inversion` parameter, which is optional to the `chord`.
 Given that, the `piano-chord` should let her have this sort of
 *alternate* behavior.

-When defining our `piano-chord` function, she
+Clojure has a way to define multiple
-can specify each *behavior* based on how many parameters are given
+*behavior* based on how many parameters are given.
-to the function, like this:
+Using this feature, `piano-chord` function became like this:

 ```clojure
 (defn piano-chord